YSJHYX/cse15l-lab-report3/labReport3.md

 This is a complex command since it uses `|` to combine four commands to achieve the goal of finding the top 10 files with the most occurrences of the specific keyword "report".
 It is useful since it helps identify files where the specific keyword "report" appears most frequently, which allows users to prioritize these files further.

-- -n: Display the matched lines and their line numbers.
+- `-n`: Display the matched lines and their line numbers.

 ```
 harry@HarrydeMacBook-Pro technical % grep -n -r "report" | head -n 10